 Think about it.
 We cost less but take more time to prepare you for a first phone.
 10 weeks \$355, It's the best way.
 State approved.
-Omega Services, 333 East Ontario, Chicago, Illinois 60611.
-649-0927.
+Omega Services, 333 East Ontario, Chicago, Illinois 60611, 649-0927.

 Earn Electronics Degree mainly by correspondence.
 F.C.C. license preparation included (optional).
-Accredited, Accrediting Commission NHSC.
-G.I.
-Bill aproved.
+Ac-credited, Accrediting Commission NHSC.
+G.I., Bill ap-proved.
 Free brochure.
-Write: Registrar, Grantham School of Engineering, 1505 N. Western, Hollywood, California 20027.
+Write: Registrar, Grantham School of Engineering, 1505 N. Western, Hollywood, California 90027 California 90027.

-On the air announcer training at R.E.I. features individual, realistic preparation for your Radio/TV career.
-R.E.I.'s engineering course features intensive training for the FCC First Phone!
-Complete either course in just five (5) weeks!
-Call 1-800-237-2251 toll free for brochure.
-Write: R.E.I., 1336 Main Street, Sygnatus Florida 3377.
+On the air announcer training at R.E.I. features in-dividual, realistic preparation for your Radio/TV career.
+R.E.I.'s engineering course features intensive training for the FCC First Phonel Complete either course in just five (5) weeks1 Call 1-800-237-2251 toll free for brochure.
+Write: R.E.I., 1336 Main Street, Svasote Eurida 3577.
 Sarasota, Florida 33577.

-Increase Salesi If you spend fifty dollars worth of time chasing thirty dollar sponsors, you're losing money.
+Increase Sales!
+If you spend fifty dollars worth of time chasing thirty dollar sponsors, you're losing money.
 Learn how to plan your day to get the big accounts.
 The Willing Dynamic Power Sales Seminar is designed for account executives in small and medium markets who want to learn how to sell Radio Advertising effectively.
 Most often what is needed is a basic change of approach to selling.
 If you feel that you are ready for an important change in your life; if you want to experience the delight of becoming a top-notch money-earning Radio Advertising Salesman, let me help you.
 If yours is a radio station in a cluster of small or medium market stations simply do this: Organize a group of salesmen who would like to attend my Seminar.
 A minimum of ten and a maximum of fifteen salesmen would be just fine.
-The Willing Sales Seminar will then come to your market and conduct a Dynamic Power three day Seminar.
-This process of my traveling to you saves you time and travel expense.
-The organizer of the Seminar attends the Seminar without cost to him.
-My fee is just one hundred Dollars per salesman plus my actual out-of-pocket travel and lodging and cost of room where Seminar will be given.
-When several stations share the cost of my expense it is infinitely less expensive than sending salesmen long distances to seminars where they not only have to pay for their individual travel, etc., but also take more time off the street.
-I guarantee your fee back if you don't like my feedback.
-Si Willing is the author of the best selling book, "How To Sell Radio Advertising."
-Contact Si Willing, Radio KMAR, Winnsboro, Louisiane 71295 or cell 318-435-5644.
+The Willing Sales Seminar will then come to your market and conduct a Dynamic Power three day Seminar attends the Seminar without cost to him.
+My fee is just one hundred Dollars per salesman low actual out-of-pocket travel and lodging and cost of room where Seminar will be given.
+When several stations share the cost of my expense it is infinitely less expensive than sending salesmen long distances to seminars where they not only have to pay for their individual travel, etc., but also take more time of the street, I guarante your fee back more time of the street, I guarante your fee back autor of the best selling book, "How To Sell Radio Adverting."
+Contact Si Willing, Radio KMAR, Winnsboro, Louisiana 71295 or cell 318-435-5644.

-Need 1st phone fast, Then the Don Martin School intensive Theory Course (five weeks) is the one you need (approved for Veterans) (Bank financing available).
+Need 1st phone fast, Then the Don Martin School intensive Theory Course (five weeks) is the one you need (approved for Veterans) (Bank financing avail-able).
 Learn from the finest instructional staff in the country.
 Utilizing animated films in addition to other visual aids you are assured of obtaining your 1st phone as well as gaining a good basic background in communications electronics.
-Our proven record of success is surpassed by no one.
+Our proven record of suc-cess is surpassed by no one.
 Why take chances on second best or Q&A courses?
 Our next intensive Theory Course will begin July 31, 1972.
-For additional information call or write Don Martin School of Radio & TV, 1653 N. Cherokee, Hollywood, Calif.
+For addi-tional information call or write Don Martin Schoot of Radio & TV, 1653 N. Cherokee, Hollywood, Calif.
+90028, HO 2-3281.
 90028, HO 2-3281.